 James Bond is dead.
 Long live James Bond.

-Sir Roger Moore passed away in Switzerland yesterday, after a battle with cancer.
+Sir Roger Moore has passed away in Switzerland, after a battle with cancer.
 He was 89.

 He had a powerful weapon, did Roger Moore.
 Even his name seems to suggest that.
 But his weapon was old school gentlemanly charm, the kind that seems to have been jetisoned long ago, belonging to a bygone age that barely seems imaginable now.

 Best known as the longest running James Bond in the longest running movie franchise of all time, Roger was the oldest actor to assume the role and, thus, the first of the clan to die.
 He considered himself to be only the fourth best actor to have played Ian Fleming’s secret service agent on screen: in his estimation, he came in behind Daniel Craig (whom he called “the Bond”), Sean Connery and, somewhat shockingly, the one-timer with no previous acting experience George Lazenby.

 Though he was rarely regarded as the best or most definitive 007 by aficionados, his inimitable humour and panache made him many viewers’ favourite.
 And if anyone typified the quintessential English gentleman, a role he played with effortless ease both on and off screen, it was Roger Moore.

 I don’t have many recollections of going to ‘the pictures’ in Britain in the 1970s.
 This was the era of living on the breadline and endless trouble and strikes, after all.
 But I know my earliest movie memory is my mother taking me to The Studio in Bletchley to Disney’s original The Jungle Book in 1974, followed by Peter Sellers in The Pink Panther Strikes Again a couple of years later.